-Jerusalem, the place of Moriyah, Scopus, and Tziyon, Gulgolet and Olivet, was, is, and will always be the place where all people who know, love, and serve the Greatest of all Artists aspire to go - where they report for duty and assignment; where they rest and refresh, where they reconnect with their King and their purpose; and where they rejoice as no one else has ever rejoiced or could ever rejoice.
-So, the questions Moshe is putting on the table in the concluding aliyah of Re'eh are: Are you - or are you not - connected to, and familiar with, the special signature portals of holiness and blessing the Holy One has established on the earth?
+Jerusalem, the place of Moriyah, Scopus, and Tziyon, Gulgolet and Olivet, was, is, and will always be the place where all people who know, love, and serve the Greatest of all Artists long to visit Him.
+It is where sons and daughters of the Covenant report for duty and assignment; where they rest and refresh, where they reconnect with their King and their life's true purpose; and where they rejoice as they have never even dreamed of rejoicing elsewhere.
+So, the questions Moshe is putting on the table in this aliyah are: Is this your town too?
+Are you connected to and familiar with the special portals of holiness that the Holy One has established there?
 And are you - or are you not - living in tune with the special signature brushstroke times, seasons, and geography of the Great King?